 The committee created a very active booth for Temple's Annual Harvest Festival in September, highlighting:

 1. A petition for residents to sign that will create a warrant article for the town's 2018 Town Meeting, asking our town to move toward utilizing 100% renewable power for the electrical needs for all municipal buildings by 2030.
 We had more signatures than are required to establish the warrant article.

 2. The opportuntiy to order copies of the book created by our Elementary School 4th graders, "Let's Make the World a Better Place" (See selections in the "Kids Corner" page of this website) -- filled with poems and drawings by the students focused on improving and protecting our environment.

 3. Free copies of Temple's "Shop Locally" directory for local businesses, services and farms --a product of the Energy Committee.

-The booth also offered free hand-outs of materials on climate change in the Northeast and climate change in NH, donated by the Union of Concerned Scientists.
-And a huge table of hand-outs from the NH Sierra Club and their 100% Renewables efforts throughout the state and many other informative materials on energy conservation and renewables.
+The booth also offered free hand-outs of materials on climate change in the Northeast and climate change in NH, donated by the Union of Concerned Scientists and the NH Sierra Club, and many other informational materials on energy conservation and renewables.

 1. Town Meeting VICTORY!
 On March 17, Our citizens voted to approve Warrant Article 11, asking our town to switch our municipal buildings to 100% renewable power generation by 2030.